 Classes are 60 minutes long as students in the Kids Karate program are old enough to train for a longer period of time both mentally and physically.
 Students who start in Kids Karate will have a solid foundation as they move into Youth Karate.

 The Youth Karate program is designed to help children with changes in their developing bodies as growth surges and muscles change shape.
 Physical size, strength, and maturity vary widely for this age group so classes are geared towards accommodating students.

 The six main focus points in the Youth Karate program include agility, balance, coordination, power, reaction time, and speed.
 Every child is given individual attention and an opportunity for personal growth.
 Goal setting is practiced through the use of martial arts ideology of bushido by enhancing the students’ motor skills, self-discipline, and self-defense skills.
 Youth Karate training builds confidence and respect for both oneself and others allowing for confident, well mannered, and strong youth.

-Teenagers also have a lot of stress from school as well as being expected to prepare for college and a career.
+Going through puberty, students have also added stress from transitioning to middle school, high school and college.
 Stress management is emphasized as well as self-defense, personal growth, and self-esteem.
 Students make friends with like minded individuals and a mutually supportive group naturally develops.

 Adult Karate classes are focused on learning and continued learning of self-defense.
 Also, as adults tend to have jobs and families, stress relief is a focus.

 As you get older, it becomes even more important to remain active if you want to stay healthy.
 Classes benefit adults by helping to control weight, improved mood, better sleep, and a reduction in stress and anxiety.
 Adults also tend to perform better at work and school as well as have increased self-confidence.
 Sitting in an office chair for long periods of time is also detrimental to one’s health, so maintaining flexibility as you grow older is very important.